MadhanDevlpr/my_portfolio/README.md

 - Make changes in the images and logos and the content in the Components

-- Create a formcarry account and in
+- Create your own formcarry account and in
  ```
  src/components/Feedback.jsx
  ```